MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 In this tutorial you'll learn to implement Grover's algorithm in Q# to solve search based problems.

 Grover's algorithm is one of the most famous algorithms in quantum computing.
-The problem it solves is often referred to as "searching a database", but it's more accurate to think of it as a "search problem".
+The problem it solves is often referred to as "searching a database", but it's more accurate to think of it in terms of the *search problem*.

 > [!NOTE]
 > This tutorial is intended for people who are already familiar with